 If you witness a drug poisoning (overdose), please complete our anonymous Overdose Reporting Form below.
 Reporting a drug poisoning can be completely anonymous, and will help HPEPH better understand the current drug poisoning situation in our region, so we can work to ensure that services are available to those who need them most.

 A drug poisoning is a response that the body has when it has received too much of one, or a mix of substances.
 Drug poisonings are most commonly caused by opioids.
 The body has many opioid receptors in the body, located in the gastrointestinal tract, and in the nervous system.
-When an individual consumes more opioids than their body can handle, their body’s opioid receptors become blocked and the body can no longer perform basic functions such as staying conscious and breathing.
+When an individual consumes more opioids than their body can handle, their body’s opioid receptors become blocked and the body can no longer perform automatic functions such as breathing.

 Prevent or respond to drug poisonings (overdose)